General League Rules

 3. Eligibility: A player who is not on the team roster and plays in a game is an ineligible player and may be suspended for at least one game.
 Any protested game that such player took part in will be an automatic forfeit.
 A player must have played in at least 5 of the scheduled games to play in the tournament.
 This will be verified by the scorebook.

 4. Adds/Drops: Coaches must always officially add a player or drop a quitting or injured player from the team roster.
 Failure to do so could result in eligibility problems.
-New players must sign the roster at the Newport Recreation Center, and must have played in at least 4 regular season games in order to be eligible
+Add/drop may be accomplished by calling the Parks and Recreation Office by 6:00 p.m.
+The deadline date for roster additions or drops is August 1, 2014.

 5. Game Times: Schedules of games times will be available at the Recreation Center and on the website.
 If the schedules can reasonably accommodate variations without affecting the overall fairness of the schedule, then it may be altered.
 Coaches must make a written request for exceptions when they register their team.
 Once the schedules have been printed, there will be no schedule changes except when both coaches agree to a rescheduled day or time.
 Any rescheduled games must also have an assigned umpire and be scheduled on a field that has available time.